Imágenes de página

 oblong quarto.

 1909.
 GOODSON (Richard), sen., and the Rev. Samson ESTWICK.
-Latin and English Songs, or Odes, performed in the Theatre at Oxford at the Acts, composed at the latter part of the seventeenth and early part of the eighteenth centuries. full score, partly in the handwriting of Dr. Philip Hayes.
-Two volumes.
+Latin and English Songs, or Odes, performed in the Theatre at Oxford at the Acts, composed at the latter part of the seventeenth and early part of the eighteenth centuries.
+In full score, partly in the handwriting of Dr. Philip Hayes.
+Two volumes. oblong folio.

 Several of these odes refer to the Duke of Marlborough's victories and other political occurrences.